ammaskid/ai-hand-detection-Abhinav-Krishna-SB-ammas_kid/README.md

-# 🤖 ai-hand-detection by Abhinav Krishna S B @ammas_kid
+# 🤖 AI-hand-detection by Abhinav Krishna S B @ammas_kid
 ## 👋 About this project
 This is a web AI hand detection.
 You can use it in your web browser.
 This web application uses the camera of your device to detect your hand.